alinauroz/zepto-ai-test/README.md

 ### src/hooks

-contains custom hook.
+contains custom hooks.
 So far, there is only one hook, _useRequest_.
 This hook uses _axios_ to send http/https requests.
 One of the benefits of using hook is below.

 ```
 // without hooks